Newtown Pery, Limerick: Future

-In order to arrest the decline of Limerick's CBD and Newtown Pery in general, both Limerick City Council and national government have introduced schemes to counteract the heavy suburbanisation of the city.
+In order to suspend the decline of Limerick's Central Banking District and Newtown Pery in general, both Limerick City and County Council and the Government have introduced schemes to counteract the heavy suburbanisation of the city.

 Amongst the most elaborate plans is the €250 million Limerick 2030 plan which will see a complete redevelopment of the Arthur's Quay area into a new and modern retailing complex.
-It will also see the development of a higher education campus to include facilities from LIT, UL, and MIC and a refurbishment of the city's main streets.
+The University of Limerick purchased the former Dunnes Stores building on Sarsfied Street and modernised the building, as well as having the building rezoned from Retail to Educational.

 Another plan is the Living City Initiative, which provides tax relief for residents who refurbish Georgian houses in designated areas.
 It also provides tax relief to retailers who carry out works to upgrade or re-fit their shops in the designated Georgian area.
-Newtown Pery is a testament to Limerick's rich & eventful past and remains one of the most important remnants of Ireland's Georgian Era.
-It remains to be seen if the above schemes can stop the decline of the city's historic & elegant stock of buildings.
+Newtown Pery remains a testament to Limerick's rich & eventful past and remains one of the most important remnants of Ireland's Georgian Era.